 - Directly say something: Use a respectful, confident tone to tell them to move back.
 Try questions or statements like, “Can you please move back?” or “You are in my personal bubble.”
 There is no need to call them a “close talker” or insult them.

 Remember to give close talkers the benefit of the doubt— they may not have the social skills or body language awareness to understand your cues.
 These are skills that take time and observation to develop.
 Using and reading non-verbal cues can give you a major advantage in the workplace and beyond.
-Make body language your superpower with this complete guide to Body Language at Work.
+Make body language your superpower with this complete Body Language at Work guide.